-Houthi drones hit Saudi oil heartland, sources say crude flows disrupted
+Houthi drones hit two Aramco plants, sources say oil supplies disrupted

-RIYADH/DUBAI/LONDON (Reuters) - Yemen’s Iran-aligned Houthi group on Saturday attacked two plants at the heart of Saudi Arabia’s oil industry, including the world’s biggest petroleum processing facility, in a strike that three sources said had disrupted output and exports.
+RIYADH (Reuters) - Yemen’s Iran-aligned Houthi group on Saturday attacked two Saudi Aramco plants at the heart of the kingdom’s oil industry, including the world’s biggest petroleum processing facility, sparking fires in the latest violent flare-up in the Gulf.

-The pre-dawn drone attack on the Saudi Aramco facilities sparked several fires, although the kingdom, the world’s largest oil exporter, later said these were brought under control.

-Three sources close to the matter said oil production and exports had been affected.
+Saudi Arabia said it had brought the blazes under control but three sources close to the matter said oil production and exports had been disrupted.
 One source said 5 million barrels per day of crude production had been impacted — close to half the kingdom’s output — but did not elaborate.

-State television said exports were continuing, however Aramco has yet to comment since the assault, which the Houthis said involved 10 drones.
-Authorities have not said whether oil production or exports were affected.
+State television said exports were continuing but Aramco has yet to comment since the pre-dawn attack and authorities have not said whether oil production or exports were affected.

-The attacks come as Aramco accelerates plans for an initial public offering of the state oil giant to as early as this year, and follow earlier cross-border attacks on Saudi oil installations and on oil tankers in Gulf waters.
+The drone strikes on the world’s biggest oil exporter come as Saudi Aramco has accelerated plans for an initial public offering of the state oil giant to as early as this year, and follow earlier cross-border attacks on Saudi oil installations and on oil tankers in Gulf waters.
 Saturday’s attacks appeared to be the most brazen yet.

 Saudi Arabia, leading a Sunni Muslim military coalition that intervened in Yemen in 2015 against the Houthis, has blamed regional rival Shi’ite Iran for previous attacks, which Tehran denies.
 Riyadh accuses Iran of arming the Houthis, a charge denied by the group and Tehran.